jenkinsci/ontrack-plugin/JOB_COMPONENTS.md

 The Ontrack build will be associated with a link to the Jenkins build.

+If the _Run info_ checkbox is checked, some run info will be associated with the build, containing the build execution time, the URL of the build and the trigger cause.

 ### Promotion notifier

 Add _Ontrack: Promoted run creation_ in the _Post build actions_ in order to promote an existing build.